Tip of the Day

 The Accessible Virtual Campus

-PowerPoint™ presentations are a basic tool of communication, presentation and teaching.
-How does a visually impaired person fully understand what you are presenting?
+PowerPoint™ presentations are basic communication and teaching methods.
+How does a visually impaired person know what you are presenting?
 Or how does a deaf individual know about sound clips?
-In preparing a presentation in this format one needs to know more than how to use the software to get one's ideas across.
-One must also attend to the accessibility needs of diverse audiences.
+When one puts together a presentation in this format one needs to know more than how to use the software to get one's ideas across.
+One must also prepare for the accessibility needs of others.

 EqTD AUDIT